nevitonvelho/nevitonvelho/README.md

 <h2 align="center">👋 About Me</h2>

 <p align="center">
-  Software Engineering student at UTFPR - Dois Vizinhos.
-Passionate about exploring new technologies and creating efficient solutions.
-Currently working as a Fullstack Developer with a focus on RPA.
-Constantly learning about Playwright, Java, Python, and Scala.
+  I'm a Software Engineering student at UTFPR - Dois Vizinhos, passionate about exploring new technologies and developing innovative software solutions.
+I currently work as a Fullstack Developer with a focus on RPA (Robotic Process Automation).
+I'm continuously expanding my skills, especially in Playwright, Java, Python, and Scala.
 </p>

 ---